academic-resources/odin/custom-properties.md

 </p>

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>** First we added a `class` attribute on our `html` element so that our page has a default theme.
 Next in our CSS we created two scopes for our custom properties on the `:root` selector, one for when our `html` (or root) element has a class of `dark` and another for when it has a class of `light`.
-Our other selectors then use the values of any custom properties depending on which class is currently present on our root element.**
+Our other selectors then use the values of any custom properties depending on which class is currently present on our root element :**

 #### ** ** Media Queries** Giving users the ability to toggle a theme themselves is great, but there's another option for setting a theme that you may have come across on certain sites or applications: using the user's theme setting from their operating system or user agent (like a browser).
 This can be accomplished with the `prefers-color-scheme` media query, which simply checks whether a user has selected a theme preference on their OS/user agent.
 As you view the example below, try changing the theme settings on your OS/user agent to see how the example updates in real time!** <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="powGZzE" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/powGZzE">
   Theme Query | CSS Custom Properties</a> by TheOdinProject (<a href="https://codepen.io/TheOdinProjectExamples">@TheOdinProjectExamples</a>)